ooni/spec/nettests/ts-015-psiphon.md

 # Expected inputs

-A valid Psiphon configuration file.
-OONI Probe will download such configuration file automatically using the OONI Orchestra web services.
+None: Psiphon requires a valid configuration file, but OONI Probe will download it using the OONI orchestra web services.

 # Test description